 Kí kakweniénston ate’nienténhtshera tiókonte e’tho káien nó:nen enhontkenní:sa ne ratiianerenhserón:nis, ne wathró:ris tsi enká:take tsi waterihwahserón:ni ne Skén:en tánon Atenro’será:kon.

-Peace, Friendship, and Good Minds
+Peace, Friendship and Good Minds

 The friendship wampum belt was presented to Queen's University Senate by the Clan Mothers at Tyendinaga, and the Grandmothers' Council of Katarokwi, on March 7, 2017.

-This cherished symbol is now present at all Senate meetings, to represent the lasting covenant of peace and friendship.
+As members of Queen’s Senate, we acknowledge that we are on the traditional lands of the Anishinaabe and Haudenosaunee people.
+This cherished symbol is present at all Senate meetings, to represent the lasting covenant of peace and friendship.